apatynko/RaySharp/README.md

 ## Modifications

-The example code from the tutorial has been modified to parallelize the line-by-line rendering of the output image.
+The example code from the tutorial has been modified as follows:

+- This implementation uses doubles instead of floats (to avoid unnecessary casts as the math operations provided by .NET Core mostly use doubles)
+- The line-by-line rendering of the output image is parallelized
+- The output goes to a file instead of standard out
+- Progress is shown on the console

 ## Original Tutorial & Code